 “I could sit here and explain the game to you, and you would say, 'That sounds like you don't even have the technology.
 How long is that going to take?,” Howard says.
 “So it is something that's going to take a lot of time, what he have in mind for that game, and we actually have two other large projects we're also doing that are bigger than everything we've done.
 People will probably hear about those even before Elder Scrolls 6.
 That'll make sense many years from now.”

 On the other hand, 20 positions at Bethesda are being advertised, all based in Rockville, Maryland.
-Perhaps these roles - from quest designers to concept artists - would see some new hires working on The Elder Scrolls 6.
+Meanwhile, in March 2018, the publisher opened a studio replete with a brand new team in Austin.
+Perhaps these developments will see these new hires working on The Elder Scrolls 6.
 Equally, they could be beavering away at the other two unknown Bethesda projects.

 The Elder Scrolls 6 location